 This is part-one of my list of essential apps for the executive protection specialist.
-I am writing this on July 21th, 2016.
+I am writing this in July, 2016.
 There is no doubt that these apps will change over time, and some may not exist at the end of the year.
 However, these apps themselves are not important.
 What is important, is the types of apps and the functions they serve.
 You will always be able to find an app that can fulfill the same purposes as the ones below (regardless of companies coming and going).
 Let the below list serve as a template of the types of apps an executive protection specialist should have.

 *Note that I am an iPhone user and some of these apps may not be available for Android, but you can find alternatives that function the same way (generally).

 Driving: While the executive protection specialist is out with the principal, it is essential to know traffic condition for the principal’s travel to their next location.
 Google and Apple have their own map services, however, I have found Waze to be the best when it comes to up to the minute traffic conditions.
 In addition to Waze, I recommend a having the Uber app (or the ridesharing service of your choice) ready as a contingency.
 Suppose your driving the principal to an important meeting and the primary vehicle breaks down.
 Why not leave the vehicle on the side of the road for another team member to take care of, while you Uber to the meeting with the principal?

 Navigating: Galileo Pro is an invaluable map resource.
 It allows you to download maps for all states in the US and most major foreign countries.
 These maps can be used offline, without the use of wifi or data.
 In addition, you can track your GPS route, bookmark location, and more.

 Flight Aware (Free)